mxsxs2/JAVA-RMI-REST-Client-College-project/README.md

 # Implementation

 ## Datamodel
 The datamodel was created as an [XML Schema](https://www.w3.org/standards/xml/schema).
-Designed the Schema and modifed as I developed the application.
+I designed the Schema and modifed as I developed the application.
 I wanted to avoid the creation of the classes and annotate them manually.
 ### The model entities
 * Address

-    Stores the address of the costumer
+    Stores the address of the customers.
 * Person

-    Stores the id, name and the address of the customer
+    Stores the ID, name and the address of the customer.
 * Car

-    Stores details of a car e.g id, model, make, color
+    Stores details of a car i.e. ID, model, make and colour.
 * Cars

-    Wrapper for a list of the cars (Needed for data transfer from REST-Server to WEB-client)
+    Wrapper for a list of cars (Needed for data transfer from REST-Server to WEB-client).
 * BookingTimeFrame

-    Stores the booking start and end times in long format.
+    Stores the booking start and end time in long format.
 * Booking

-    Stores the booking id, person, car, bookingtimeframe and the reservation time in long format
+    Stores the booking ID, customer information, car information, bookingtimeframe and the reservation time in long format.
 * BookingMessage

     Wrapper for a booking and a message.
 (Needed for data transfer from REST-Server to WEB-client)
 ### Model generator
 The model is generated with Maven `maven-jaxb2-plugin` plugin.
 This allows the generation of the model at maven compile time.
 The generated files resides at `ie.gmit.sw.model` package in Maven's `target/generated-sources/xjc` folder.
 #### Bindings
-I incorporated a bindig file to set the binding process `simple` (Which adds `XMLRootElement`) and add the `serializable` to every class.
-This allows the smoth conversion for RMI and JAXB and MongoDB Driver.
+I incorporated a bindig file to set the binding process `simple` (Which adds `XMLRootElement`) and adds `Serializable` interface to every class.
+This allows the smooth conversion for from XML to Object and vica-versa.
 #### Annotations
-* `jaxb2-basics-annotate` has been used to generate `javax.validation` annotations for Spring Boots validation.
+* `jaxb2-basics-annotate` has been used to generate `javax.validation` annotations for Spring Boot's validation.
 * `jaxb2-basics` has been used to generate `toString` methods and setter methods for `List` types (setter is not generated with plain xjc)

+## 1. Database
+The underlying database is MongoDB.
+The structure is simple:
+* `carbooking` as DB
+    * `bookings` collection
+    * `cars` collection
+Each booking contains a copy of a car.
+If I would only have  the `_id` stored that would be against MonogDB's principles.
+If I would store only at each booking, then I would lose the reference to the cars and its information when a booking is deleted.

+Denormalisation is completely normal with document stores.

-## 1. RMI-Server
+## 2. RMI-Server
 This project is the database connector.
 ### Database
-MongoDB is used here a simple class Represends the connection and configuration of the database.
+MongoDB is used here a simple class represends the connection and configuration of the database.
 This class is used for CRUD operations by injecting into the RMI service implementation.
 The database connection is fully configruable with command line arguments.(See at RMI-Server->Run).
 #### Mongo/Bson Codec
 Bson's default codec is used for data conversion.
-Is is very useful as i do not have to bother with conversion of XML to Objects and vica-versa.
-This is important, I can change the model without changing the implementation.
+Is is very useful as i do not have to convert the XML to Objects and vica-versa.
+This is important as it allows me to change the model without changing the implementation.
 (Obviosly the database has to be emptied then)
 ### RMI Service implementation
 This class is the implementation of `BookingService` interface.
 The class handles every booking and car related operations by colling the appropriate MongoDb methods.
 ### RMI Server